 Case study: Streamlining mobile app publishing using Azure Logic Apps

 To transform the process of certifying mobile apps and publishing them to our internal portal, Microsoft IT built Enterprise Mobile App Publishing (EMAP).
 EMAP uses automated workflows created in Azure Logic Apps and gives us the ability to submit apps to publishing through HockeyApp.
 Read about this implementation at Microsoft.

 Data Exposed: Understanding the U-SQL batch job execution lifetime

 Find out what happens when a U-SQL job is submitted and processed by Azure Data Lake Analytics.
 Check out the Data Exposed video on Channel 9.

 Case study: Managing the enterprise with Azure Application Insights and Azure Log Analytics

-Find out how Microsoft IT uses Azure Application Insights, Azure Log Analytics and Azure Automation to monitor system health and usage, policy compliance and security in our Azure and on-premises environments.
-We have created guidance for deploying Azure-based monitoring that gives our internal business groups effective cloud-based, automated monitoring across Azure tenants, subscriptions and resource groups.
+Find out how Microsoft IT uses Azure Application Insights, Azure Log Analytics, and Azure Automation to monitor system health and usage, policy compliance, and security in our Azure and on-premises environments.
+We’ve created guidance for deploying Azure-based monitoring that gives our internal business groups effective cloud-based, automated monitoring across Azure tenants, subscriptions, and resource groups.
 Read the technical case study.

 Case study: Microsoft IT uses analytics and data science to enhance the user experience

 When it comes to technology, user experience is everything.
-At Microsoft, we are focused on enhancing the user experience not by product or service, but across all of them.
+At Microsoft, we’re focused on enhancing the user experience not by product or service, but across all of them.
 See how machine learning and Azure technologies give us the insights to take a holistic approach.
 Read more on IT Showcase.